awslabs/fhir-works-on-aws-routing/README.md

 Please visit [aws-fhir-solution](https://github.com/awslabs/aws-fhir-solution) for overall vision of the project and for more context.

-This package is an implementation of the search interface.
-It queries the Elastic Search Service to find the results.
-This also means that it assumes the ES cluster will be up to date and indexed by ResourceType.
-This assumption is achieved by the DynamoDB stream to ES lambda built in the [persistence component](https://github.com/awslabs/aws-fhir-persistence-ddb).
+This package is an implementation of the routing of the fhir interface.
+It is responsible for taking a FHIR based request and routing it to the correct sub-component.
+The behavior and routing logic of this router is dependent on the fhir configuration.
 To use and deploy this component (with the other default components) please follow the overall [README](https://github.com/awslabs/aws-fhir-solution)

 ## Usage